- Get Started

 Some organizations have considered replacing their LMS with a number of smaller systems integrated together via the LRS.
 If you’re not sure if your organizations still needs an LMS read this guide: Do I still need an LMS?.

-The LRS is the heart of any Tin Can ecosystem, receiving, storing and returning data about learning experiences, achievements and job performance.
+The LRS is the heart of any xAPI ecosystem, receiving, storing and returning data about learning experiences, achievements and job performance.

 In most cases learners will never see the LRS or even be aware it exists; any data relevant to them will be pulled out and displayed within a learner-facing system.
 Read More.